EricWen229/SICP-Answers/ch1.md

 		(test 0 (p))
 		......

-In applicative-order evaluation, a function will not be applied until all its parameters are evaluated.
-Thus the parameter `(p)` will constantly be expanded into itself over and over again while the function `test` can never get the chance to be applied.
+In applicative-order evaluation, a function is not applied until all its parameters are evaluated.
+Thus the parameter `(p)` is constantly be expanded into itself over and over again while the function `test` can never get the chance to be applied.